sgtPepper109/finalProject/README.md

 Images and masks color mode is kept grayscale and are resized to (128, 128)

-for preprocessing part,
+For preprocessing part,
 images are scaled down to 1
 and as masks have only two values i.e roads(0) and non-roads(255), we label encode them to 0 and 1 respectively by initially reshaping the 2D masks to 1D array and again reshaping back to original 2D dimensions

-then masks are converted to categorical form
+Then masks are converted to categorical form

-then the architecture of u-net is defined steps per epoch is defined as number of training images / batch size and validation steps per epoch is defined as number of validation images / batch size
+Then the architecture of u-net is define steps per epoch is defined as number of training images / batch size and validation steps per epoch is defined as number of validation images / batch size

-optimizer used is 'adam', loss function: 'binary_crossentropy', and metrics used is 'accuracy'
+Optimizer used is 'adam', loss function: 'binary_crossentropy', and metrics used is 'accuracy'

-number of epochs: 25
+Number of epochs: 25

-then the model is saved to an hdf5 file for further use by not re-training the model again\
+Then the model is saved to an hdf5 file for further use by not re-training the model again\
 then the graphs concerning training and validation accuracy are plot together\
 and for testing various testing images are plot and their predicted masks are plot